marceloflix/MegamixGen/README.md

 > **Hunt down songs you didn't know you needed.**

-**Sound**$\color{#39ff14}\textbf{Hunt}$ lets you explore and discover music using natural language.
+**SoundHunt** lets you explore and discover music using natural language.
 Type any vibe, era, or genre to uncover tracks, analyze BPM & harmonic keys on the fly, and download keepers instantly.

 ![SoundHunt Discovery Console](assets/screenshots/main_view.png)